 It could literally be anything, but Social did pushed an increase in activity for the auto industry within this data set.
 Do you fit in this category?
 Are you seeing a similar spike?
 Do you see possible causes on Social Media that could explain this traffic?
 These are all questions you should ask yourself when playing with this report.
 It'll help you to focus while digging for more.

-Benchmarking reports show what's happening at the market-level to give you context.
-The data can inform you of more strategies to look into or even validate you’re doing everything right in comparison to the rest of the industry.
+Benchmarking reports show what's happening at the market-level, so you can see how you compare.
+The data can inform you of more strategies to look into or even validate you’re doing everything right versus the rest of the industry.

 Go ahead to apply the same logic to your industry and see what you find.
 You might be surprised on how you compare.
 Are you a disruptor in the industry and not seeing the same trends?
 Why or why not?